TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-hypervolt-resilience-configuration-backups.md

 # Configuration File

 Configuration lives in [configuration.yaml](https://www.home-assistant.io/docs/configuration/), in the `config` directory.
 In principle, it's structured as one big YAML file.
-In practice, to keep things manageable, large chunks are separated into separate files and included into the main configuration using the `!include` directive.
+In practice, to keep things manageable, large chunks are extracted into separate files and included into the main configuration using the `!include` directive.

 ```yaml
 # Loads default set of integrations.
 Do not remove.